bibleexchange/courses/poetry/en/300_proverbs_introduction.md

 As Cervantes, the 16th century novelist, put it, “Proverbs are short sentences, drawn from long experience.” from _Living Well_)

-Written by Solomon (1:1)

 Tremper Longman divides this section into 17 lectures.
 See How to Read Proverbs pg.
 22 for list.
 Waltke gives only 14 (NICOT pg.
 10)

 Collection I: Title with Preamble (1:1–7), Prologue (1:1–8:36), and Epilogue (9:1–18) (NICOT)

-Ch 10-31 individual proverbs

-How many sayings?

 #### Kinds of sayings